 Contact Our Experienced Federal Wire Fraud Defense Attorney

-Hiring an experienced criminal defense attorney is essential if you’re facing federal wire fraud charges.
+Hiring an experienced Shreveport criminal defense lawyer is essential if you’re facing federal wire fraud charges.
 Even if you believe you’re guilty, there are still defenses that can have your charges reduced or dismissed.
 You’ll need an attorney who understands what it takes to stand up against federal prosecutions and can aggressively defend and protect your rights.

 John D. & Eric G. Johnson Law Firm is dedicated to defending our client’s rights.
 Our criminal defense attorney Eric Johnson has years of experience negotiating with federal prosecutors.
 He knows how to use the full extent of his legal expertise, resources, and professional relationships to fight the charges against you.
 Call (318) 377-1555 or fill out our online contact form to schedule a consultation today.